Cycling Signatures: Identifying Cycling Motions in Time Series using Algebraic Topology: Discussion

-Cycling signatures are dependent upon several inputs: the underlying flow $\Phi$, the time series $\Gamma$, the choice of comparison space $Y$, the metric $d_C$ on the sphere bundle, and the choice of thickening $r$.
-Since these inputs are not independent, a rigorous understanding of how cycling signatures change as function of perturbations of $\Phi$, $\Gamma$, $Y$, $d_C$, and $r$ or in the data setting of noisy time series is a nontrivial task that exceeds the scope of this paper.
-From an empirical perspective cycling signatures appear to be a robust measurement (see \cref{sec:lorenz-stability-experiments} for more details).
-Persistent homology, which is used to select $r$, is known to be stable with respect to perturbations \cite{CohenSteiner2006}.
-As suggested in \cref{fig:almost-circle-points-thickening} and \cref{fig:dw-cycling-comparison}, the typical cycle that is identified is based on a finite time trajectory that leads to a `large' loop.
-It is reasonable to expect that a loop of this form should be preserved under reasonable perturbations to the input.
+Cycling signatures depend on several inputs: the time series $\Gamma$, the choice of comparison space $Y$ and the metric $d_C$ on the unit tangent bundle.
+A rigorous understanding of how cycling signatures change as function of these inputs exceeds the scope of this paper.
+From an empirical perspective, cycling signatures appear to be robust (see \cref{sec:lorenz-stability-experiments}).

+A key ingredient in computing $H_1(Y)$ is the construction of the comparison space~$Y$.
+Here, we constructed $Y$ from an extrinsic cubical covering of a thickening of the given time series.
+The advantage of this is that typically the number of cubes is much smaller than the number of points in the given time series so that the computation of $H_1(Y)$ becomes feasible.
+Furthermore, this construction is applicable to general time series data and provides a certain amount of flexibility through the box size parameters.
+Of course, other constructions are possible.
+Potentially, a different construction of $Y$ could lead to a simplified computational pipeline.
+Furthermore, for some applications of our technique it may be necessary to design other types of comparison spaces that are adapted to the system and data of interest.

 Our new tool is particularly useful for higher dimensional systems for which visualizations are of limited use.
 At first glance it appears challenging to compute cycling signatures in a higher dimensional system (the complexity of homology computations depends on the number of elementary cells whose number in general scales exponentially in the dimension of state space).
-However, cycling signatures only require knowledge of homology on the first level, $H_1$.
+However, cycling signatures only require knowledge of homology in degree 1.
 Therefore, we only need to consider 0-, 1- and 2-dimensional cells.
 What is more, our approach is flexible with respect to the type of cell complex we use.
 We thus believe that, by a suitable improvement of our computational pipeline, the treatment of systems of considerably higher dimension should be possible.